Why It Works

 Place bread in bottom of a large bowl.
 Add half of the tomatoes in an even layer on top and season generously with salt and pepper.
 Add cucumbers, onion, peppers, and garlic.
 Sprinkle with oregano and season generously with salt and pepper.
 Add remaining tomatoes and sprinkle with more salt and pepper.
 Drizzle oil and vinegar over the top.
 Let rest at room temperature for 30 minutes.

-Serve immediately, garnished with chopped herbs and drizzled with extra virgin olive oil, or chill for up to three days before serving.
+Serve immediately, garnish with chopped herbs and drizzle with extra-virgin olive oil, or chill for up to 3 days before serving.

 You can save your bread crusts and turn them into fresh breadcrumbs for recipes here.

 |Nutrition Facts (per serving)|